XRPLF/xrpl.js/docs/index.md

 `RippleAPI.schemaValidator.schemaValidate(schemaName: string, object: any): void`

 This method checks an object for conformance to a specified schema.
-It does not return anything, but will throw a `ValidationError` if the object does not conform to the schema.
+It does not return anything, but throws a `ValidationError` if the object does not conform to the schema.

 ### Example